LucasEisenberg07/AI-Translator/README.md

 ### 1. Set up the AI

 - Set the OPEN_AI_KEY enviornment varible to your key
-- Change the endpoint if required, right now it is set up for an Open AI Key from https://platform.openai.com/settings/organization/api-keys
+- Change the endpoint if required, right now it is set up for an Open AI Key from https://platform.openai.com/settings/organization/api-keys (you may need to add tokens, as creating a key from this website does not give any free tokens)
 - Change the model if wanted, right now it is set to the cheapest available

 ### 2. Install files